praveensiddu/aws/bastion/README.md

 # Creating a Bastion host on AWS
 This page contains instructions to create a bastion host in AWS.

+## Concept
+Bastion hosts (also called “jump servers”) are often used as a best practice for accessing privately accessible hosts within a system environment.
+For example, your system might include an application host that is not intended to be publicly accessible.
+To access it for product updates or managing system patches, you typically log in to a bastion host and then access (or “jump to”) the application host from there.
+Access to the bastion host is ideally restricted to a specific IP range, typically from your organization’s corporate network or IP assigned to your home router by ISP.
+The benefit of using a bastion host in this regard is that access to any of the internal hosts is isolated to one means of access: through either a single bastion host or a group.
+For further isolation, the bastion host generally resides in a separate VPC.

 ## Goals
 1. Only Bastion host is accessible from internet via SSH
   - This should be improved further to allow access only from known IP's
   - Automatically configure the security group with the IP you are using to connect
   - All other servers must be internal and SSH access should be limited to Bastion host.
 2. Configure Mobaxterm to be able to access other servers via Bastion
+3. Automate update of allowed source IP's that can login to Bastion after 2FA.

 ## Steps
 ### Create AWS Linux2 Instance usng this as cloud init